motoko-bootcamp/dao-adventure-book/src/dao_adventure/chapter_3.md

 ## Tasks

 1. Define the `ledger` variable.
 This variable will be used to store the balance of each user.
 The keys are of type `Principal` and the values of type `Nat`.
 You can use the `HashMap` or `TrieMap` types to implement this variable.
-2. Implement the `tokenName` function, this function takes no parameters and returns the name of your token as a `Text`.
+2. Create an immutable variable tokenName and implement the `getTokenName` function, this function takes no parameters and returns the name of your token as a `Text`.

 > Choose any name you want for your token.